 The Denver version of the 1958 wheat penny had a ‘D’ mintmark just under the date.
 This mint struck 800,953,300 of the ‘D’ mint wheat pennies.
 Like the Philadelphia mintage, many of these coins remain in mint condition as they were struck at the end of the design.
 However, the mint-condition coins are fewer than those of the Philadelphia mint.
 Some of the areas that collectors check for wear on this coin is at the ‘D’ mintmark and the lines on wheat stalks at the reverse side of this coin.

 Like most coins, the Philadelphia mint also minted 875,652 Lincoln-proof pennies in 1958.
-These coins had a mint finish and lasted longer than any other coins in circulation at the time.
+These coins had a mint finish and lasted longer than any other coins in circulation.
 They had a grainy feel at the time of their making and looked like uncirculated, new coins.
-However, over the years, most have turned brown and lost the matte luster.
+However, most have turned brown over the years and lost the matte luster.

 These coins also have a flat rim, unlike the regular cents that have a rounded one.
-There is a rarer version of the proof Lincoln coins, which has frosted lettering and designs in comparison to the others which have a highly reflective surface, although a little toned from years of circulation.
+There is a rarer version of the proof Lincoln coins, which has frosted lettering and designs compared to the others, which have a highly reflective surface, although a little toned from years of circulation.
 The frosted 1958 Proof Lincoln Coins have a higher value than the ones with a reflective surface.

 The 1958 DDO error coin is the rarer of the wheat penny coins.
 Consequently, it is the most valuable of the coins, with one costing as much as $150,000!
 Just a handful of these coins are said to have been created.

-Each of the DDO error coins has a doubling of the words IN GOD WE TRUST and ‘LIBERTY‘ at the front of the coin.
-You may also find that the 1958 date has a slight doubling, although not very pronounced.
-The die is doubled from an error in the hubbing process.
+Each DDO error coin has a doubling of the words IN GOD WE TRUST and ‘LIBERTY’ at the front of the coin.
+You may also find that the 1958 date slightly doubles, although not very pronounced.
+The die is doubled from an error in the rubbing process.

 How Does DDO Error Coin Differ from Machine doubled Coins?

-A machine doubled coin (also called mechanical or shift doubling) is when the die shifts slightly as the coin is struck.
+A machine-doubled coin (mechanical or shift doubling) is when the die shifts slightly as the coin is struck.
 It results from some loose parts in the minting process.
 Some 1958 penny errors may have resulted from the overuse of dyes or inadequate preparation, which led to deterioration.